Fruup/bachelor-thesis-web/thesis-md/chapter-particle-neighborhood.md

 ## From isotropic to anisotropic

 We explained the smoothing kernels used in [**Smoothed Particle Hydrodynamics**](#smoothed-particle-hydrodynamics) above and called them isotropic - which can be thought of as "spherical" or radially homogenous.
 This property is necessary for simulation but leads to the most prominent visual artifacts of visualizing particle-based surfaces: Flat surfaces no longer look flat but rather bumpy.
 It can be evidently seen that the underlying representation is made up of points or spheres.
-The authors compared their method to multiple others, illustrating the need for a way of hiding spherical artifacts (see Figure 8 of Wu et al. [#\cite{Wu:2022}]).
-To combat this, researchers have begun to develop anisotropic techniques for the extraction of surfaces from point clouds as soon as 2001 (Dinh et al. [#\cite{Dinh:2001}]).
+The authors compared their method to multiple others, illustrating the need for a way of hiding spherical artifacts (see figure 8 of [Wu et al.](cite:Wu)).
+To combat this, researchers have begun to develop anisotropic techniques for the extraction of surfaces from point clouds as soon as 2001 ([Dinh et al.](cite:Dinh)).

 Interestingly, the main idea has not changed over the last 20 years seeing that Wu et al. use a very similar technique as described in that 2001 paper:
 For a given point in space, the configuration of the neighboring points is characterized with a principal component analysis to retrieve the main axes along which the particles are distributed.
 This information is used to stretch the surface in a way that better fits the particles' distribution.
 This has the effect of preserving sharp features like edges and corners as well as flat, homogenous areas.